razabbas/pdfqurangenerator/README.md

 # pdfqurangenerator
 This java program generates quran from arabic text and corresponding translation.
+This is based on file formats and metadata on https://tanzil.net/.

 # Usage
 usage: java QuranPDFGenerator